 In other words, they went from doing things themselves to begging overlords to do them.
 Consider the two models:

-The new model makes activists advisors to the dominator.
-In their imaginations, they are so smart that they can trick the dominator into doing “the right thing.”
+- The new model features activists who imagine they are smart enough to manipulate the dominator into doing “the right thing.”

 #1: It enhances the existing order.
-As I’ve written before, mankind is now living with space-age technology and bronze-age rulership, a ridiculous and retrograde mode of organization.
-We desperately need to get past it, but rulership never willingly lets go of power.
-Supporting rulership – enthroning it as the only legitimate actor – is devolutionary; it drags us away from the future.
+As I’ve written before, mankind is now living with space-age technology and bronze-age rulership, a horribly retrograde mode of organization; we desperately need to get past it.
+Enthroning rulership it as the only legitimate actor, however, is devolutionary; it drags us away from the future.

 #3: It corrupts the activists.
 Activists of the second model tend to have problems with arrogance.
 That’s my observation, of course, and yours may differ, but the entire model rests on the ability of the activist to outsmart other people.

 The model #2 activist outsmarts ruling factions to get his or her way.
 He or she works social media to get groups of people to repeat his or her slogans; he convinces masses to show up at his events; he gets TV cameras where they need to be when they need to be, then crafts sound bites that will play well on the news.
 In other words, he outsmarts everyone else.

 The modern activist uses people as tools, especially the social media throngs.
 Thus, he or she gains a very real type of power.
 And as we should all know by now, power corrupts.

 The successful activist, as a tool of his or her trade, must become famous, and fame corrupts at least as fast as more traditional types of power.

 #4: It keeps the masses firmly within the status quo.
 People seeing the great, well-publicized successes of the model #2 activists never see any reason to move on their own.
 The brilliant activist gets things done by outsmarting power.
 That being so, their most sensible action is simply to support a successful activist.